 This option may result in costs for importers and consumers as foods containing residues that exceed the new, lower MRLs could not be legally imported or sold to consumers.
 Any MRL deletions or reductions have the potential to restrict importation of foods and could potentially result in higher food prices and a reduced product range available to consumers.
-To assist in identifying any restrictions and possible trade impacts, Codex MRLs and imported foods are addressed in section 10 of this report.
+Imported foods and Codex MRLs are addressed in section 10 of this Report.